admahood/global-fire-regime-trends/README.md

  - Mean growth (size/duration)
  - Duration

-Here are the spatial patterns:
+Here are the spatial patterns.
+We used a bivariate map to look at the spatial and temporal, event- and area-based components:

 ![Figure 2](figures/new_BV_kg_x_country.png)